pganssle-talks/pytexas-2020-upstream-bugs/_posts/0000-06-05-maintaining-a-fork.md

 Notes:

 The last option should be deploying and maintaining a patched version of the library in your production distribution.
 The difference with vendoring is that this is global; rather than using an unmodified version of the upstream, you put your patched version into your production pipeline.
+Whether that's some linux-like distribution system, a monorepo, your own mirror of PyPI, etc.

 Unfortunately, in my experience, people often take this as their _first_ option, because just patching your local version is relatively easy to do, and the cost only comes later.

-Of course, people don't think of this as maintaining a fork, they just think that they are patching their local version, but this has nearly all the same downsides as forking an upstream project.
+S: 1m
+T: 25:15

 --

 # Accomplishing this: distros / monorepos

-- Mostly accomplished with `.patch` files or `make` rules.
+- Mostly accomplished with `.patch` files.
+- These can be managed by `quilt`, see: https://raphaelhertzog.com/go/quilt
 <br/>

 ```diff